timbru31/SilkSpawners/README.txt

 # Fallback if the creature should be spawned, if not specified for the entity
 spawnEggOverrideSpawnDefault: true

-# If the player uses SpoutCraft and Spout is present, he will receive additional information
-useSpout: true

 # Notify the player about the spawner when he clicks it in the inventory
 notifyOnClick: true

 # Notify the player about the spawner when he holds the spawner in the hand
 notifyOnHold: true

+# Configure displaying with BarAPI, time is in seconds
+barAPI:
+  enable: true
+  displayTime: 3

 # Puts more information out on startup
 verboseConfig: false